 “You shall make a Lampstand (Menorah) of pure gold; the Lampstand shall be made of hammered work; . . . six branches shall issue from its side; three branches from one side of the lampstand and three branches from the other side of the Lampstand.

 Just like the photo above, a mezuzah is a very common and noticeable icon within Judaism.
 It is found "...on the doorposts of your house and on your gates.”
 (Deuteronomy 6:9) but has also been converted into jewelry to be carried close to your heart and soul.

-But, please note that when wearing a mezuzah around your neck, the parchment inside will not be kosher.
+But, please note that when wearing a mezuzah around your neck, like the pendant above, the parchment inside will not be kosher.
 It is forbidden to bring a kosher scroll into the bathroom, that is also why we put mezuzot throughout our home except for the restrooms.